Donald M. Blinken: Career, Philanthropy, and Public Service

-In 1966, Blinken co-founded E. M. Warburg Pincus & Company, an investment bank in New York.
+In 1966, Blinken co-founded E. M. Warburg Pincus & Company, a private equity firm in New York.
 He served as a director for Warburg Pincus, and served as chairman of the board of directors.

 Blinken met Mark Rothko in 1956 and became an art collector.
 He was president of the Mark Rothko Foundation from 1976 to 1989.
 In 1984, the foundation distributed 1,000 art pieces to museums, including to the National Gallery of Art., where Blinken was a member of the trustee council.

-Among Blinken's other philanthropic commitments included serving as president of the Brooklyn Academy of Music from 1970 to 1976; on the executive committee of the New York Public Library; board member and chairman of the Commentary Publication Committee (which at the time was a part of the American Jewish Committee); and vice-chairman of the New York Philharmonic Symphony Society.
+Among his other philanthropic commitments, Blinken served as president of the Brooklyn Academy of Music from 1970 to 1976; as executive committee member for the New York Public Library; as board member and chairman of the Commentary Publication Committee (which at the time was a part of the American Jewish Committee); and as vice-chairman of the New York Philharmonic Symphony Society.

 Blinken was appointed to the board of trustees for the State University of New York by Governor Hugh Carey in September 1976 and was appointed the board's chairman in 1978.
 The board clashed with Governor Mario Cuomo as Cuomo wanted the board to cut spending.
 Blinken announced his resignation from the board in October 1989, which took effect with the confirmation of his successor in 1990.

 During the presidency of Jimmy Carter, Blinken served on a special nomination panel for the U.S. Court of Appeals.
 In 1994, President Bill Clinton nominated Blinken to be the United States Ambassador to Hungary.
 He was confirmed by the U.S. Senate and served in the role until 1997.
 From 2000 to 2004, Blinken was the secretary-general of the World Federation of United Nations Associations.

 Personal life

 Blinken lived in the River House and in East Hampton, New York.

-Blinken was married to Judith Frehm from 1958 until their divorce in 1971, and then married Vera Ermer in 1975.
+Blinken was married to Judith Frehm from 1958 until their divorce in 1971, and then married Vera Evans in 1975.
 Vera was a Holocaust survivor in Hungary during World War II; in 2009, the couple published a memoir about her escape from Communist Hungary and their time back in Hungary during his term as the U.S. Ambassador.

 In 2015, the Open Society Archives in Hungary was renamed the Vera and Donald Blinken Open Society Archives after receiving a major donation from the couple.

-His son, Antony Blinken, from his first marriage, is the United States Secretary of State in the presidency of Joe Biden.
+His son, Antony Blinken, from his first marriage, was the United States Secretary of State in the presidency of Joe Biden.

 Blinken died in East Hampton on September 22, 2022, at age 96.